List of Fear Factor (American TV series) episodes: Season 6 (2005–06)

+Celebrity contestants Leif Garrett, John Melendez, Todd Bridges, Tempestt Bledsoe, Arianne Zucker, Brande Roderick, Traci Bingham, and G. Gordon Liddy must remove flags from their vests while being dunked head-first in water; outlast competitors in an isolation pod that delivers unpleasant surprises, including bugs and electric shocks; and race through a driving course where they will have to crash through an exploding shed.
+A family is challenged to transfer mouthfuls of stink beetles, super worms, stinky cheese, and rotten meat in this week's Home Invasion.

 Season 7 (2011–12)

 After five years off the air, NBC revived Fear Factor in 2011 for a seventh season consisting of eight episodes, two of which were two-hour episodes.
 This was Joe Rogan's final season as host, as well as the show's final season on NBC.

 NBC pulled one of the episodes (titled "Hee Haw!
 Hee Haw!") from the schedule due to content concerns over the second stunt, in which contestants drank donkey semen and urine.
 The episode aired in Denmark in June 2012, and Fear Factor eventually posted short clips of all three stunts on their YouTube channel.